Paleogenomics/IBDGem/README.md

 subject individual via ```--pileup-name```, and the program will automatically use all other samples in the VCF as background, without having to explicitly specify them with ```--background-list```.

-3. For relatedness detection, where calculation of IBD1 is more relevant, it is recommended to run IBDGem in non-LD mode since the program is not yet capable of incorporating phase information that would be required to estimate IBD1 in the presence of LD.
+3. For relatedness detection under LD mode, it is required that the genotypes in the reference panel and of the target individual are phased since the calculation of IBD1 involves combining phased haplotypes.
+This, however, is not necessary for direct comparison cases (self-vs-self or self-vs-random) as IBD0 calculation under LD does not use phased information.

 4. In converting between VCF and IMPUTE, because the ```--IMPUTE``` argument in ```vcftools``` requires phased data, but IBDGem does not need phase information, one can superficially modify the VCF to